JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.9 will no longer allow calling infix functions named `suspend` that have the single argument of
+> **Short summary**: Kotlin 1.9 will no longer allow calling infix functions named `suspend` that have a single argument of
 > a functional type passed as an anonymous function literal
 >
 > **Deprecation cycle**: